Orthodontics is a specialist area of dentistry specifically concerning the straightening of teeth and alignment of the jaws

 An orthodontist has three main responsibilities:

-Find out what happens during Your First Visit to Alex Yusupov Specialist Orthodontists.
+Find out what happens during your First Visit at Alex Yusupov Specialist Orthodontists.